huynhmichelle/Documentation/index.md

 The objective of this documentation is to help you get started with using IntelliJ, an *integrated development environment (IDE)* provided by JetBrains.

-IntelliJ is an IDE for users to code and develop software in the Java programming language.
+IntelliJ is an IDE for users to write *code* and develop software in the Java programming language.
 IntelliJ has features that can assist users in their development experience.

 In this guide, there will be walkthroughs for setting up three useful features in IntelliJ: version control, unit tests, and the Checkstyle plugin.